 5.6 The password for a shared administrative account must change when any individual knowing the password leaves the department or university or changes role; or upon a change in the vendor personnel assigned to university contracts having password access.

 5.7 For all systems serving out Information Resources there must be a password escrow procedure in place to enable someone other than the administrator to gain access to the system in an emergency situation (e.g., via Stache).

 5.8 When access to a university-owned IT device's administrative account is required by someone other than an IT Support Staff member, the following exception criteria must apply:

-5.8.2 Individuals must only use the administrative account for special administrative functions and default to a lower privileged user account for other day-to-day use;
+5.8.2 Individuals must only use an administrative account for special administrative functions related to the valid need noted above and default to a lower privileged user account for other day-to-day use;

 5.8.3 Individuals must review training to inform them how they can limit use of their administrative access and still accomplish their primary day-to-day functions (example: How not to Login as Administrator (and still get your job done);